-Camillie Landrón is special counsel in the firm’s Communications, Internet and Technology Practice.
+Camillie Landrón is a partner in the firm’s Communications, Internet and Technology Practice.
 Ms. Landrón offers clients legal, policy, and strategic advice on matters affecting the communications, internet, technology and media industries.

 Ms. Landrón advocates for clients in FCC rulemaking and other regulatory proceedings, advises on spectrum auctions, licensing, and allocation, represents clients on a variety of transactional matters, and counsels clients on new technologies and services.
 Ms. Landrón has experience with wireless, wireline, and consumer privacy and protection matters, as well as universal service support programs, including compliance, audits, and appeals.
 She also advises on satellite and space regulation matters.